emmercm/www/src/blog/why-you-should-use-uuids-for-your-primary-keys.md

     There might be a reason why you need to know what order rows were inserted in, preferably in a way that doesn't change.
 You could accomplish this with a `created_at` or similar date & time column, but that isn't ideal, and many rows may share the same value.

-    Another issue is if your UUID primary key is clustered (InnoDB) there's cost with row re-ordering when inserting random UUIDs.
+    Another issue is if your UUID primary key is clustered (such as with MySQL's InnoDB) there is a cost to row re-ordering when inserting random UUIDs.

 3. **UUIDs might sort slower.**

     If your UUIDs are being stored as strings they are likely to sort much slower than auto-incrementing IDs.
+See "[Making UUIDs More Performant in MySQL](/blog/making-uuids-more-performant-in-mysql)" for a workaround.

 ## Conclusion